Apply Now for the Ndando Institute Nursing Program – 2025/2026 Academic Year

 African Empowerment & Development Association

-The AEDA Organization was founded by Victor Elokan Ndando-Ngoo, who currently serves as the organization's CEO.
-AEDA serves as the subsidiary of its parent organization, TransAfrican Development, Inc. (TADI), a non-profit 501(c)(3) organization also founded and is currently led by Victor Elokan Ndando-Ngoo.
+The AEDA Organization, founded by Victor Elokan Ndando-Ngoo, who currently serves as the CEO, focuses on community empowerment through various initiatives, including mental health advocacy and vocational training.
+AEDA operates as a subsidiary of its parent organization, TransAfrican Development, Inc. (TADI), a non-profit 501(c)(3) organization also established and led by Victor Elokan Ndando-Ngoo.

 Victor Elokan Ndando-Ngoo